ChrisWhealy/geonames_hana/README.md

 The `alternateNames` table contains four Boolean fields: `ISPREFERREDNAME`, `ISSHORTNAME`, `ISCOLLOQUIAL` and `ISHISTORIC`.

-From the above response, we can see that these field values are not displayed as the expected jeywords `true` and `false`, but simply as `1` and `0`.
+From the above response, we can see that these field values are not displayed as the expected keywords `true` and `false`, but simply as `1` and `0`.

 ***IMPORTANT***
 When issuing a query against a Boolean field, you must use the `true` and `false` keywords in the query string parameter!